-There are many great day trips from Auckland, all offering a lot of variety for those of us who work in the city and are in need of a break.
-From coastal day trips to countryside hikes and unique attractions, Auckland has a lot of amazing sights just a stone’s throw away.
+There are many great day trips from Auckland, all offering a lot of variety for those of us who work in the city and need a break.
+From coastal scenery and beach day trips to countryside hikes and unique attractions, Auckland has many amazing sights just a stone’s throw away.

 I have split this post into 3 simple categories:

 - Day trips within 1 hour of Auckland

 - Day trips within 2 hours of Auckland

 - Day trips within 3 hours of Auckland